palewire/first-python-notebook/docs/pipenv/index.rst

 1. How to install and manage your programming tools
 2. How to your keep your code from conflicting with other projects

-We will solve these problems with `pipenv`_.
-It handles both of the issues outlined above, a fact hinted about it but it's two-part name, a programming portmanteau.
+We will solve these problems with `Pipenv`_.
+It handles both of the issues outlined above, hence the tool's two-part name, which is a programming portmanteau.

 *************************
 The “pip” package manager
 *************************

 Whatever the aim of your project,  you likely will rely on one or more Python packages that extend the language’s standard library.
 This allows you to import modules written by other trusty Python developers into your own code so that you can focus on the work that matters to you.
-The Jupyter notebook, pandas analysis kit and Altair chart library covered in this class are all examples.
+The JupyterLab development environment, pandas analysis kit and Altair chart library covered in this class are all examples.

 These third-party packages are available — for free — via the `Python Package Index <https://pypi.org/>`_, where they are published largely by volunteers.
 To download and install them on your computer, you need a tool called a package manager.